"People leave managers not companies" is a common refrain you'll hear when corporate leadership is discussed.

 And a PwC study had similar findings, showing that 2 of the top 3 most attractive benefits for employers are related to growth and development:

-Finally, a CEB survey in 2016 found that a lack of future career opportunities was the number one reason why people quit their job.
+Finally, a CEB survey found that a lack of future career opportunities was the number one reason why people quit their job.
 It also showed that a stunning 70% of employees are dissatisfied with growth opportunities at their companies.
-[Ed note: Is it a coincidence that the percent satisfied with growth is about the same as Gallup’s number for engaged employees?]
+[Ed note: Is it a coincidence that the percent satisfied with growth is about the same as Gallup's number for engaged employees?]

 Everywhere we look, the data shows this is what employees want, yet they're not getting it.
 It's why they leave a job, and what they look for in their next role.
 If they're not growing at your company, they look for a new job where they can.